 Diagnosing Food Allergies in Dogs

-Before diagnosing a dog with food allergies, the vet will first rule out other causes for skin problems.
-A full physical examination will be conducted and your vet will look for specific signs that point to food allergies.
+Before diagnosing a dog with food allergies, your vet will first rule out other causes for skin problems.
+Your vet will conduct a complete physical examination and look for specific signs that point to food allergies.

-Next, your vet may want to rule out environmental allergies by treating with antihistamine and anti-itch medications.
-If there are signs of skin or ear infection, your vet will likely treat your dog with antibiotics, and/or topical ear medications.
+Next, your vet may want to rule out environmental allergies by treating them with antihistamine and anti-itch medications.
+If there are skin or ear infection signs, your vet will likely treat your dog with antibiotics or topical ear medications.

 The first step to treating a food allergy in dogs is discovering what ingredient is causing the allergic reaction.
-The only way to do this is by feeding a special diet to your dog over about eight to 12 weeks.
-Although blood testing and skin swabs for allergies are available at some labs, most veterinarians agree that these tests are not accurate enough to correctly identify food allergies in dogs.
+The best way to do this is by feeding a special diet to your dog for about eight to twelve weeks.
+Although blood testing and skin swabs for allergies are available at some labs, most veterinarians agree that these tests are not accurate enough to identify food allergies in dogs correctly.

-The purpose of a food trial for canine food allergies is to eliminate as many potential allergens as possible from the diet.
+A food trial for canine food allergies aims to eliminate as many potential allergens as possible from the diet.
 It generally involves feeding a novel protein (something new to the dog that has never been fed before) or a diet made with hydrolyzed protein.

 Novel Protein Diets for Dogs

-These are generally composed of one uncommon protein source (like venison, kangaroo, duck, or rabbit) and one carbohydrate source along with necessary vitamins, minerals, and nutrients necessary to make the dog food complete and balanced.
-It's important to let your vet help you select a diet that can be trusted to only contain the listed ingredients.
+Novel proteins are generally composed of one uncommon protein source (like venison, kangaroo, duck, or rabbit) and one carbohydrate source plus necessary vitamins, minerals, and nutrients to make the dog food complete and balanced.
+Let your vet help you select a diet you can trust only to contain the listed ingredients.
 Special veterinary diets are often preferred over store-bought diets because they have been developed with food allergies in mind.
 Veterinarians trust that these diets are pure.
 Some commercial limited ingredient diets will contain traces of other ingredients due to cross-contamination at the processing facility.

 Hydrolyzed Protein Diets for Dogs

-These use proteins that have been broken down in such a way that the immune system will not recognize them as the same ingredient.
+These use proteins that have been broken down so that the immune system will not recognize them as the same ingredient.
 For example, a dog with a chicken allergy may do well on a diet made with hydrolyzed protein.

-Once a dog food has been chosen, your veterinarian will instruct you on how to conduct a proper food trial for your dog.
+Once a dog food has been chosen, your veterinarian will instruct you on conducting a proper food trial for your dog.

-The most important rule of a food trial is to feed ONLY the limited ingredient diet for the time period recommended by your vet (usually eight to 12 weeks).
-Do not feed ANY other foods or treats unless they are made of the same exact ingredients.
+The most important rule of a food trial is to feed only the limited ingredient diet for the period recommended by your vet, usually eight to twelve weeks.
+Do not feed any other foods or treats unless they are made of the same ingredients.

 Be sure everyone in your home is aware of this rule.
-In most cases, it's best to feed all dogs in the home the same food or separate them while eating.
-Make sure any other foods (like cat food and human food) are kept completely out of reach.
+In most cases, it's best to feed all dogs in the house the same food or separate them while eating.
+Make sure other foods, like cat and human food, are kept entirely out of reach.

-You may notice your dog's skin problems begin improving early in the trial period.
-Report these results to your vet, but do not stop or alter the food trial unless instructed to do so by your vet.
+Your dog's skin problems may begin improving early in the trial period.
+Report these results to your vet, but do not stop or alter the food trial unless instructed by your vet.

 At the end of the recommended trial period, your vet will assess the outcome.
-If your dog showed an improvement, the vet may recommend feeding the old diet for a week or two to see if it causes signs to recur.
-Or, the vet may simply recommend gradually adding additional protein ingredients (one at a time for a week or two each) to your dog's diet to watch for a reaction.
-This can help you determine what foods your dog can and cannot tolerate.
+If your dog improves, your vet may recommend feeding the old diet for a week or two to see if it causes signs to recur.
+Or, your vet may recommend gradually adding additional protein ingredients to your dog's diet, usually one at a time for a couple of weeks.
+This can help determine what foods your dog can and cannot tolerate.

-Some dogs will need to remain on special diets for life due to food allergies.
+Some dogs will need to remain on special diets indefinitely due to the severity of the food allergies.
 However, you may find that your dog is only allergic to one or two proteins and can eat all others without reactions.
 Again, work closely with your vet to choose the right dog food and manage your dog's allergies.
-Be sure to visit the vet for routine wellness exams every six to 12 months, or as recommended by your vet.
+Be sure to visit the vet for routine wellness exams every six to twelve months or as your vet recommends.